puppetlabs/puppet-docs/source/puppet/3.6/reference/environments.markdown

 > - Set [`config_version`][config_version] per-environment
 > - Change the order of the `modulepath` or remove parts of it
 >
 > Those features are coming soon, probably in Puppet 3.6.
+TODO dir env stuff

 Enabling Directory Environments
 -----

 [inpage_enable]: #enabling-directory-environments

-In Puppet 3.5.1 and later, directory environments are disabled by default.
+In Puppet 3.5.1 and later TODO dir env stuff, directory environments are disabled by default.
 To enable them, you must:

 * Set a value for the `environmentpath` setting in the puppet master's puppet.conf file.
     * Most people should set `environmentpath = $confdir/environments`.
 See the "About environmentpath" section below for more details.